schrodinger/fep-restraints/README.md

 ### Adding Restraints to AB-FEP (Locally)

-This section assumes that the reference structure for the restraints is stored in a cms file and the width of the restraints in the field "sigma" of the corresponding atom.
+This section assumes that the reference structure for the restraints is stored in a cms file and the width of the restraints is stored in the field `r_desmond_sigma` of the corresponding atom.

 From the file with your modeled input poses, you can generate a job directory for a restrained AB-FEP job, for example:
 ```